ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 *  new biometry  73 new values inserted in the database

  * JASON => UPDATED series with the right ser_area_division

+ * GIRN series updated but not the biometries, will have to do it next year

 ### annex 3